Cities submerged, at least 10 dead in ‘unprecedented’ Australian floods

 New South Wales Premier Dominic Perrottet said on Tuesday the disaster was an “unprecedented event” beyond the scale of previous floods.

-Dan Clark, 36, a Little League coach, was reeling knowing the Lismore baseball field was under several feet of water after expensive renovations had only just been completed.
+Dan Clark, 36, a Little League coach, was reeling knowing the Lismore baseball field was under several feet of water after expensive renovations had just been completed.
 He said he spent Monday “holding my breath and waiting by the phone” for news of friends and family waiting on their roofs.

 He has lived in the region, prone to flooding, all his life.
 He said previous events were “not even close” to the record-breaking water levels he saw on Monday.

 The meteorology bureau warned Tuesday that the same region of Queensland was likely to be hit by severe thunderstorms with large hailstones, damaging winds and more heavy rainfall in the second half of the week.
-In New South Wales it predicted the rainstorm would continue south with flash-flooding possible in Sydney, coastal regions, and as far as Victoria — the southernmost state on the east coast.
+In New South Wales, it predicted, the rainstorm would continue south with flash-flooding possible in Sydney, coastal regions and as far as Victoria — the southernmost state on the east coast.